giladHaimov/BTWiz/README.md

  * **Secure as Default**<br/>
    It will provide you with the correct default (SECURE) when connecting to another device and will allow you, but only in a manifest manner, to prefer non-secure communication.
  * **Connection Failover**<br/>
-   BTWiz uses highly effective fall-through mechanism that solves many of the connection problems our team, as well as others, have encountered.
-This mechanism involves getting a list of supported UUIDs (which is implemented differently pre- and post- ICS versions) and, if failed, reverting to default SPP UUID 00001101-0000-1000-8000-00805F9B34FB.
-If that fails, it then attempts to activate hidden method createRfcommSocket() using Java reflection.
+   BTWiz uses highly effective fall-through mechanism that solves many of the BT connection problems encountered by our team as well as others.
+It involves:
+ * ***xxx***<br/>

 Using BTWize saves us a significant amount of time and error-handling.
 We encourage you to enjoy these benefits in your next Android Bluetooth project.